tun2proxy/tun2proxy/README.md

 Note that if your proxy is a non-global IP address (e.g. because the proxy is provided by some tunneling tool running locally), you will additionally need to provide the public IP address of the server through which the traffic is actually tunneled.
-In such a case, the tool will tell you to specify the address through `--setup-ip <address>` if you wish to make use of the automated setup feature.
+In such a case, the tool will tell you to specify the address through `--bypass-ip <address>` if you wish to make use of the automated setup feature.

 ## Manual Setup